 Getting started¶

 Canonical Kubernetes is a distribution of Kubernetes which includes all the necessary tools and services needed to easily deploy and manage a cluster.
-As the upstream Kubernetes does not come with all that is required for a fully functional cluster by default, we have bundled everything into a snap that should only take a few minutes to install.
-This tutorial explains how to install the snap package and some typical operations.
+Upstream Kubernetes does not provide you with a fully functional cluster by default, which is why we have bundled everything you need into a snap that should only take a few minutes to install and deploy.

 Prerequisites¶

-System Requirements: Your machine should have at least 40G disk space and 4G of memory
+System Requirements: Your machine should have at least 20G disk space and 8G of memory

 An Ubuntu environment to run the commands (or another operating system which supports snapd - see the snapd documentation)

 A system with no previous installations of containerd/docker as this may cause conflicts.
-Consider using a LXD virtual machine if you would like an isolated working environment.
+Consider using a Multipass virtual machine if you would like an isolated working environment.

 Install Canonical Kubernetes¶